WHEELSET SELECTION CRITERIA

 The most desirable all-around wheels will provide the versatility to ride all the different types of terrain (hills, flats, false flats, straights, corners, sprints, mountains, fast downhills, windy roads) that you’ll experience and a range of training and many events (club races, centuries, club, charity, group rides) you’ll do, without compromise.

-The flip side of going faster with a deeper, more aerodynamic wheel is that taller rims catch more of the crosswinds out on the road and can affect your ability to control your bike.
-A great deal of the development in recent years has focused on creating rim profiles that deflect crosswinds to maintain your ability to steer the bike when winds come at you from different angles.
-So handling in crosswinds, in addition to minimizing the drag from the apparent wind you create and the real wind coming at you from closer angles, is an important part of the aerodynamic performance consideration.
+The flip side of going faster with a deeper, more aerodynamic wheelset is that taller rims often have less sidewind stability out on the road when the wind is blowing more than 10mph/16mh or when you catch gusts of wind.
+A great deal of product development in recent years has focused on creating rim profiles that keep your wheels stable in these side winds to maintain your ability to steer the bike when winds come at you from different angles.

-Braking is a critical performance criterion.
-When first introduced, wheels with carbon brake tracks were clearly inferior to aluminum ones, some said say dangerously so.
+For rim brake wheels, braking is a critical performance criterion.
+When first introduced, wheels with carbon brake tracks were clearly inferior to aluminum ones, some say dangerously so.
 The joke went that brakes would only slow but never stop a carbon wheel, that is until the heat generated from braking either blew out the tube or warped the rim.

 Design: Design defines how manufacturers want their wheelsets to perform.
 Sometimes they perform as designed, sometimes not.
 The key design criteria are wheel weight and material, rim depth, width and profile, hub and spoke selection, and brake track and wheel finish.